mikko-apo/ki-flow/_posts/2013-08-24-sinatra-javascript-routes.md

 Also the old templating code was replaced with Handlebars.

 These changes worked out pretty well.
 The javascript view rendering code got a lot cleaner.
 There is no more .click() binding in javascript!
-Instead the links between views are rendered as <a> tags.
+Instead the links between views are rendered as &lt;a> tags.
 Centralized routing makes it also a lot easier to understand how the application is structured.
 The change is visible in this [commit](https://github.com/mikko-apo/ki-flow/commit/fda63d5df5c593b7e1381bc0dc7096f4751234ca), especially in file lib/web/views/repository.coffee